syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

   grid.Children.Add(name);
   grid.Children.Add(dragIndicatorView);
-  grid.SetRow(dragIndicatorView, 1);
+  grid.SetColumn(name, 0);
-  grid.SetColumn(dragIndicatorView, 0);
+  grid.SetColumn(dragIndicatorView, 1);
   return grid;
 });
 {% endhighlight %}
 {% endtabs %}

-The screenshot shows the output of the reordering items by drag and drop.Download the entire source code from GitHub [here](https://github.com/SyncfusionExamples/how-to-load-drag-view-indicator-in-.net-maui-listview.).
+The screenshot shows the output of the reordering items by drag and drop.
+Download the entire source code from GitHub [here](https://github.com/SyncfusionExamples/how-to-load-drag-view-indicator-in-.net-maui-listview.).

 ![Item reordering by drag and drop](Images/item-drag-and-drop/maui-listview-dragviewindicator.gif)

 ## Drag item customization

 By defining the `SfListView.DragItemTemplate` property of the `SfListView`, you can display a custom user interface (UI) when performing drag and drop operations.
 The template can be defined either in code or XAML.

-N> If the `BackgroundColor` is set for the `DragItemTemplate` or `DragIndicatorView`, make sure to set `InputTransparent` to `true`.
-This is necessary because dragging does not occur when using the `DragIndicatorView` in UWP.

 {% tabs %}
 {% highlight xaml hl_lines="5"%}